data-universe/data-universe/README.md

-# `data-universe`
+# Data Universe

-`data-universe` makes your data accessible and understandable by enabling dynamic exploration and visualization in a Virtual Reality space.
+Data Universe makes your data accessible and understandable by enabling dynamic exploration and visualization in a Virtual Reality space.

+## Demo

+Demo available [here](https://data-universe.github.io/).
+Requires special browser and vr device.
+See [setup](#setup) for more info.

 ## About